 Yes

-Are all tournament participants local fisherman?
+Are all tournament participants local fishermen?

 No, many are from the U.S.

-In your opinion what are the best billfishing waters/locations?
+In your opinion, what are the best bill fishing waters/locations?

 Central America, Australia, Cape Verde.